cygnus666/Circuit-Sword/Known-Issues.md

 **Cause:** The 4.3 release uses the older kernel, 4.4 uses the raspbian 'stretch' image and includes this library.

 **Solution:** An issue has already been raised and the user has solved it, information can be found here: https://github.com/kiteretro/Circuit-Sword/issues/65

+## Issue 12 - No boot / black screen only
+**Symptoms:** All power LEDs are good, the SD has been written successfully with an image from the 'releases' tab (when inserted into a PC it shows as a 56MB drive, regardless of real SD size (this is expected)), however when powered on there is nothing but black shown on the LCD.
+The 'PGOOD' and 'USBHUB' LEDs are not lit either (showing that the CM3 hasn't actually booted at all).
+Existing issue [here](https://github.com/kiteretro/Circuit-Sword/issues/69).

+**Cause:** Unknown, awaiting customer returned boards to fully debug

+**Solution:** Send kite an email (kite@kitesitemshop.com) describing this problem and I will replace your board